-[Friesen and Ekman 1983].
+3.5.3.
+Facial Expression Generator.
+The Facial Expression Generator generates the virtual character's facial expressions and head movements based on the Facial Action Coding System (FACS) [Ekman and Freisen 1978], and Emotional FACS (EMFACS) [Friesen and Ekman 1983].
 FACS is a system that taxonomizes human facial expressions, head, and eye movements.
-Movements of individual facial muscles are encoded by action units (AUs) which are the fundamental actions of individual muscles or groups of muscles, including eye movements (see Figure 5).
+Movements of individual facial muscles are encoded by Action Units (AU) which are the fundamental actions of individual muscles or groups of muscles, including eye movements (see Figure 5).

-FACS is a common standard for systematically categorizing the physical expressions of the face and emotional facial expressions and has been found useful to psychologists and to virtual character animators.
+FACS is a common standard to systematically categorize the physical expressions of the face and emotional facial expressions, and has been found useful to psychologists and to virtual character animators.
 EMFACS is a method for using FACS to determine the facial actions that are relevant to expressing six specific emotions (alleged universal): happiness, sadness, fear, disgust, contempt, surprised, and anger.